Aphrodite: 6 Powerful Ways to Connect With the Goddess of Love and Beauty

 Or perhaps you’ve always felt drawn to her elegant iconography and wish to get to know her further.

-No matter how you came to the decision to connect to the decadent goddess of love, know that it’s completely valid.
+However you came to the decision to connect with Aphrodite, know that it’s valid.

 You don’t have to be called by a deity to worship them.